coala/coala/docs/Developers/Newcomers_Guide.rst

 .. note::

     Reviewing code helps you to learn from other people's mistakes so you can avoid making those same mistakes yourself in the future!
+Thus, you are improving yourself in the process.

     **We highly encourage you to do reviews.** Don't be afraid of doing something wrong - there will always be someone looking over it before